ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/data-entities.md

 ## Web-based Data Entities

-While one use-case of RO-Crates is to describe _files_ contained within the _RO-Crate root_ directory, RO-Crates can also gather resources from the web identified by _absolute URIs_ instead of relative _URI paths_, i.e. Web-based data entities.
+While one use-case of RO-Crates is to define _Local RO-Crate Packages_  where _files_ contained within the _RO-Crate root_ directory, RO-Crates can also gather resources from the web identified by _absolute URIs_ instead of relative _URI paths_, i.e. Web-based data entities.

 Using Web-based data entities can be important particularly where a file can't be included in the _RO-Crate root_ because of licensing concerns, large data sizes, privacy, or where it is desirable to link to the latest online version.